 - Evidence of your admission to Canisius

-- Name and contact information of your “Designated School Official” (DSO) - Brian Smith, Director of Study Abroad & International Student Programs, Canisius College, +1 716.888.2191
+- Name and contact information of your “Designated School Official” (DSO) - Brian Smith, Director of Study Abroad & International Student Programs, Canisius University, +1 716.888.2191

 *Don't forget to register for the mandatory international new student orientation before your arrival.
 This orientation will take place during your first few days on campus.
 You will get the chance to meet other talented students who will without a doubt become friends for life!